ClaudeZsb/muddoc/docs/source/basics/002_differences_of_writing_smart_contracts.rst

     }
   }

-With mud framework, you can write the same contract like this:
+With mud framework, you should write the same contract like this:

 .. code-block:: solidity